 Because a second home is ineligible for the gain exclusion, consider converting it to rental use before selling.
 It can be considered a business asset, and you may be able to defer tax on any gains through an installment sale or a Section 1031 exchange.
-(See "Tax deferral strategies," below right.)
 Or you may be able to deduct a loss, but only to the extent attributable to a decline in value after the conversion.